-The Giants' 2025 schedule is about to be released.
+The Giants' 2025 schedule is out.
 So, how tough is it?

 Based on combined winning percentages from the 2024 season, the Giants have the toughest schedule in the league.
 Their opponents went 166-123 last season, good for a .574 winning percentage.
 The NFC East foes are not far behind.
 The Eagles have the fourth-toughest schedule (.561); the Cowboys are tied for fifth (.557); and the Commanders are eighth (.550).